Anne’s Admission Advice: Nailing your video solos

 Here are the basics…

 - Present two contrasting solos or excerpts.
-(We leave it up to you to interpret “contrasting”.)
+We leave it up to you to interpret “contrasting”.
+This year, we’re even asking you to explain to us how they are contrasting.

 - Each piece may be no longer than one minute.

-- You are welcome to submit original choreography, freestyle or improvisation.
+- You are welcome to submit original choreography, freestyle and/or improvisation.

 - You may include one example of partnering or group work, but the faculty committee must be able to clearly identify who you are.

 - While you need not submit professional videos, the faculty committee must be able to clearly see your technique and musicality.
-You may use previously recorded videos as long as they adhere to all other guidelines.
+You may use previously recorded videos as long as they are recent and adhere to all other guidelines.

 Here are some filming guidelines…